clarkeste/Echoes-Wiki-Site/content/index.md

 [[Combat|Read the Combat article here.]]

 ### 4: Character Creation
 To interact with the world, a [[Player]] needs a [[Character|Character]].
-A Character is a vessel for the story that the Player sees and influences, and just like a character in a book or movie, should have depth, motivations, flaws and goals.
+A Character is a vessel for the story that the Player interacts with and influences.
+Just like a character in a book or movie, should have depth, motivations, flaws and goals.
 A Character also has Skills and other stats that are used to interact with the world.

 [[Character Creation Guide|Read the Character Creation article here.]]
 Make sure to have fun, and feel free to consult with the bots in the Discord server, or the GM, to make a character you will enjoy playing.